DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-onshore.md

 * File a permit application and exploration plan with the BLM field office.
 * Get BLM approval and submit a bond of at least $10,000 before starting any surface-disturbing activities.
-* Submit a [Transfer of Operating Rights](https://www.blm.gov/sites/blm.gov/files/uploads/Services_National-Operations-Center_Eforms_Fluid-and-Solid-Minerals_3000-003a.pdf) form to BLM when when subleasing.
+* Submit a [Transfer of Operating Rights](https://www.blm.gov/sites/blm.gov/files/uploads/Services_National-Operations-Center_Eforms_Fluid-and-Solid-Minerals_3000-003a.pdf) form to BLM when subleasing.

 **BLM field office must:**